sablier-labs/docs/docs/concepts/use-cases.md

 In short: **transparency is native to Sablier**.

 ## Airdrops
-**Unless you have a very specific reason not to, you should be using Sablier to airdrop your new token to your community.**
+Unless you have a very specific reason not to, you should be using Sablier to airdrop your new token to your community.

-### Traditional Airdrops Are Flawed
+### 1. Traditional Airdrops Are Flawed
 Airdrops have become a routine in the crypto industry.
 Over the years it has become the standard way of launching a new token and for good reasons: it's a great way to give ownership of a project to the right people.

 However, **the traditional way of doing airdrops is flawed**.
 The vast majority of airdrop receivers only claim the tokens to dump them on the market afterwards, and the interest these airdrops gather is short-lived.